Modeling partially-ionized dense plasma using wavepacket molecular dynamics: Numerical implementation

 which is a special case of the potential already used in Ref.~\cite{Svensson2023}.
 To estimate a relation between the spatial extent of each free electron and the confinement strength \(A\), the shape kinetic energy for an isotropic wavepacket may be equated with its confining potential.
 This leads to

 where \(\sigma_0\) is a representative unbound confinement width characterising the electrons under a given confining strength which shall henceforth be referred to as the \emph{confinement parameter}.
-A similar characterization of the confining potential has been used previously in Ref. ~\cite{Knaup1999}.
+A similar characterization of the confining potential has been used previously in Ref.~\cite{Knaup1999}.
+Eq.~\eqref{eq:iso_mode} corresponds to the modal width of an ensemble of isotropic wavepackets.
+The associated distributions of isotropic and anisotropic widths are discussed in Ref.~\cite{Plummer2026_statistics_arxiv}.

 After presenting general remarks on the molecular dynamics simulations, the implications of confinement for the resulting structural properties are discussed in the following section.